syncfusion-content/windowsforms-docs/WindowsForms/skinmanager/Getting-Started.md

 ![](Getting-Started_images/Getting-Started_img9.png)

-## Apply Themes to Entire Application
+## Apply Themes to entire application

-Apply themes for all the forms present in entire application by setting in single place.
-This application level support of skin manager can be enabled by using `ApplicationVisualTheme` property.
-It can be applied before the main form gets initialized.
+Apply themes to all the forms present in the application by setting in single place.
+This application-level support of skin manager can be enabled using the `ApplicationVisualTheme` property.
+It can be applied before the main form is initialized.

 {% tabs %}
 {% highlight c# %}